 From a distributional perspective, measures to provide targeted income support that would have provided most help where it was needed have become swamped by more blanket measures.
 With most Eurozone economies still yet to pass draft 2023 budget proposals it is too early to make a full distributional comparison.
-However, the UK's large fixed perunit cost for all households for two years currently stands out as the largest policy, most ill-suited to help with the uneven impact of inflation.
+The UK's large fixed per-unit cost for all households for two years had stood out as the largest policy, most ill-suited to help with the uneven impact of inflation.
+It now proposes a six-month fix with a different scheme to be considered thereafter - with an implication that this will be more targeted in design.